Hortonville, Wisconsin: Rail

-The fox valley and lake superior rail system operates the former Canadian National railway tracks which is also the former Fox Valley & Western Railroad track along the southern edge of the village, with a freight station near S Nash Street.
-It also operates 3 crossings - one at W Main Street/ WIS 15, another at S Lincoln Street, and a third at S Nash Street.
+The fox valley and lake superior rail system operates the former Canadian National railway track, which is also the former Fox Valley & Western Railroad track along the southern edge of the village, with a freight station near S Nash Street.
+It also operates 3 crossings at W Main Street/ WIS 15, S Lincoln Street, and S Nash Street.

 Religion

-The Wisconsin Evangelical Lutheran Synod has a church in Hortonville: Bethlehem Lutheran Church, which dedicated a new church in April 2018.
+The Wisconsin Evangelical Lutheran Synod has a church in Hortonville: Bethlehem Lutheran Church, which dedicated a new church in 2018.
 Ss.
 Peter and Paul Catholic Community, a Roman Catholic church, has been in Hortonville since 1897.

 Education

 The Hortonville Area School District, which includes a high school, two middle schools and three elementary schools, serves the village and the surrounding communities.
 Bethlehem Lutheran School is a 4K-8th grade Christian school of the Wisconsin Evangelical Lutheran Synod in Hortonville.